Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 Pros

-• Handles a tiny bit better than standard Enyaq iV
+- Handles slightly better than the base Enyaq iV

 Cons

-• Really doesn't offer much over high-spec regular Enyaq iV
+- Didn't offer much over a high-spec regular Enyaq iV

-Skoda has had a couple of decades of experience with performance variants through its popular vRS division.
-While there's no longer a vRS version of the Fabia supermini you can still get the brilliantly do-all Skoda Octavia vRS and the slightly oddball Kodiaq vRS.
+Skoda has decades of experience with performance variants through its popular vRS division.
+While there's no longer a vRS version of the Fabia supermini or Enyaq (for now), you can still get the brilliantly do-all Skoda Octavia vRS and the slightly oddball Kodiaq vRS.
 Both offer strong performance from meaty turbo petrol engines (previously diesel on the Kodiaq), racier looks and tidy handling.

 But Skoda, like other VW Group brands, is pushing for an electric future.
-The Skoda Enyaq iV is one of our favourite electric SUVs and is selling strongly, so it's only natural that the brand would want to add an appealing (and more profitable) range-topping variant.
-Enter the Skoda Enyaq iV vRS, first available as a hot version of the Enyaq Coupe and then in regular form later in 2023.
+The Skoda Enyaq iV is one of our favourite electric SUVs and is selling strongly - it was only natural that the brand wished to add an appealing (and more profitable) range-topping variant.
+Enter the Skoda Enyaq iV vRS, first available as a hot version of the Enyaq Coupe and then in regular form in 2023.

-Normally a performance variant (like BMW M and Audi RS) is festooned with badges shouting about it, but if you approach the Enyaq iV vRS from the rear you won't notice anything different over a Sportline trim level.
-It's only the badging on the front wings that marks it out, but when you get round the front there is the controversial 'Crystal Face' - an LED backlit grille - which is standard on the vRS.
+A performance variant (like BMW M and Audi RS) is festooned with badges, but if you approach the Enyaq iV vRS from the rear you won't notice anything different over a Sportline trim level.
+It's only the badging on the front wings that marks it out, but when you get round the front, there is the controversial 'Crystal Face' - an LED backlit grille - which is standard on the vRS.
+Another large giveaway is the vibrant colour palette.

-While that might not be to all tastes we like the interior additions, including sports seats and carbon (or Alcantara in some markets) dash trim.
-It's not drastically different from the regular Skoda Enyaq iV, though, which means it's comfortable, solidly built and impressively spacious, with a big boot even on the Coupe.
+While that might not be to all tastes, we like the interior additions, including sports seats and carbon (or Alcantara in some markets) dash trim.
+It wasn't drastically different from the regular Skoda Enyaq iV, though, which meant it was comfortable, solidly built and impressively spacious, with a big boot even on the Coupe.

-Let's get to the meat of the matter, though: what's different under the skin?
-Well the Skoda Enyaq iV vRS puts out up to 299PS (we'll explain 'up to' in the driving section later), which is 34PS up on the previous most powerful Enyaq.
+Underneath, the Skoda Enyaq iV vRS puts out up to 299PS (we'll explain 'up to' in the driving section later), which was 34PS up on the previous most powerful Enyaq.
 You also get all-wheel drive, lowered suspension and upgraded steering.

-We're not talking drastic changes, then, and that shows when you drive it.
-The Enyaq iV vRS is a bit faster than the Enyaq 80x, yes, but you'll be hard pressed to really notice that performance jump on the road unless you drive them back-to-back.
-Even then, sporty electric SUVs like the Kia EV6 AWD feel noticeably faster still.
+We're not talking drastic changes, and that shows when you drive it.
+The Enyaq iV vRS is a bit faster than the pre-facelift Enyaq 80x, but you'll be hard pressed to notice that performance jump on the road unless you drive them back-to-back.
+Even then, sporty electric SUVs like the Kia EV6 AWD feel noticeably faster.

-That relative lack of excitement is echoed in the handling, too, which is largely predictable and composed but not particularly fun at any point despite those suspension tweaks.
-It's hard to escape the feeling that the Skoda Enyaq iV vRS is merely a high-end trim level rather than a dedicated sporty model in its own right - something which the Octavia vRS definitely feels like.
+That relative lack of excitement is echoed in the handling, too, which is predictable and composed but not particularly fun at any point despite those suspension tweaks.
+It's hard to escape the feeling that the Skoda Enyaq iV vRS is merely a high-end trim level rather than a dedicated sporty model in its own right, unlike the Octavia vRS.

 At least opting for the vRS doesn't kill the car's electric range, with both regular and Coupe models managing an official range of over 300 miles.
 You get pretty quick charging, too, although it's not class-leading in that respect.